 Oh, the English language—could it be any more complicated with its rules and all of the exceptions to those rules?
 If you’re lucky enough to be born an English speaker (saving you the incredible challenge of having to learn English as a second language—argh!), then you probably learned many of the critical grammar rules at a young age.

-Even if you learned English at a young age, the rules of grammar can still be quite hard to recall.
 Still, no matter how early we learned the rules, there are some grammar mistakes that we all tend to stumble upon regardless of whether English is our first language—we’ll highlight those here, and how to avoid them.

 Their vs. there.
 Because the word their is defined as “belonging to,” it usually precedes a noun or adjective.
 For example, “It was their home” and “Their blue car caught on fire.”